lucasloureiror/lucasloureiror/README.md

       a. <em>Infrastructure as code</em>: Understanding how to effectively manage infrastructure to reduce cost, configuration drift and increase deployment speed.

-      b. <em>Scripting</em>: Using Python and Go to create powerful scripts to automate relevant tasks.
+      b. <em>Scripting</em>: Using Python and Go to create powerful scripts and tooling to automate relevant tasks.

       c. <em>AWS and Cloud</em>: Understanding how to create cloud solutions that will offer scalability and elasticity to a plataform.